 N’duja, Salami, And Mozzarella Panini

-Zak The Baker recently started making donuts for Hanukkah and we so badly hope they stay on the menu because they’re some of the best donuts we’ve ever had - especially the dulce de leche and strawberry jelly.
+Zak The Baker recently started making donuts for Hanukkah and I so badly hope they stay on the menu because they’re some of the best donuts I’ve ever had - especially the dulce de leche and strawberry jelly.
 Like, you could wake up to discover that your roof is leaking, your car got towed, and your cat ate your favorite shirt - but if you also had one of these donuts for breakfast, you’d probably think, “You know what?
 Today wasn’t so bad.”
 That is the power of these donuts.
 They sell out quick on the weekends, so try to come during the week.

 Hallacas are perfect.
 So it makes sense that this Venezuelan dish of corn dough stuffed with any number of tasty things is normally eaten around the holidays, when we could all use something distracting and delicious.
 Hallaca-making is usually a family affair, but if you’re riding solo this year, go to La Latina.
 They’re selling delicious frozen hallacas that are super easy to prepare at home.
 Just boil them for 15 minutes, and savor the lack of screaming cousins in your kitchen.